-This pesto pasta salad is loaded with fresh asparagus, spinach and peas.
+This pesto pasta salad is loaded with fresh asparagus, spinach, and peas.
 Add some chicken, pesto, and ziti and you get a summer-fresh pasta salad that is ready in 30 minutes.
 It’s great for potlucks, BBQs, and other summer parties.
 Or make it for a light meal during the week.

-Pesto pasta salad with all the green veggies tossed together with pesto, pasta, and rotisserie chicken because it’s summer and if we don’t have to turn on the oven that is a very good thing.
+Pesto pasta salad with all the green veggies tossed together with pesto, pasta, and store-bought rotisserie chicken because it’s summer, and if we don’t have to turn on the oven that is a very good thing.

 Technically, it’s a side dish but there’s no reason you can’t serve it as a main dish for dinner or lunch.
 There are probably rules about these things to which I say, “break ’em”.
 It’s summer – serve it for breakfast if you want.
 It’s all good.

 So, let’s talk about it…

 - Ziti or other short pasta shape like rotini, penne, fusilli, farfalle, or cavatappi.

 - Grated Parmesan cheese